 The LUS Doctoral Programme

-The Doctoral Programme at the Institute of Landscape and Urban Studies (LUS), ETH Zurich D-ARCH, focuses on contemporary issues of urban and environmental transformation within their broader socio-cultural, political-economic, and theoretical contexts.
-The programme seeks to promote critical discourse and to cultivate independent, inventive, and proactive research addressing urgent social and environmental challenges.
+The doctoral programme at the Institute of Landscape and Urban Studies (LUS), ETH Zurich D-ARCH, is dedicated to exploring contemporary challenges in urban and environmental transformation within broader socio-cultural, political-economic, and theoretical frameworks.
+This programme is designed to foster critical discourse and nurture independent, innovative, and proactive research that addresses pressing social and environmental issues.

-The LUS Institute tackles the production of landscape, territory, and human settlements across a range of scales and diverse geographies.
-Research areas currently in the foreground include studies around landscape and designed ecologies, energy transition, agroecology, hydrology, and regenerative agriculture, adaptive infrastructures, housing, and socio-economic development addressing urban inequality.
-The geographical focus of the LUS Institute lies mostly within Switzerland, Europe, and across the wider global South.
+The LUS Institute engages with the production of landscape, territory, and human settlements across various scales and diverse global geographies.
+Key research areas include landscape and designed ecologies, energy transition, agroecology, hydrology, regenerative agriculture, adaptive infrastructures, housing, and socio-economic development with a focus on urban inequality.
+Geographically, the LUS Institute’s research spans Switzerland, Europe, and the broader global South.

 About the Programme